-Lebanon's political, economic and security situation remain unstable.
+Lebanon's political, economic, and security situation remains unstable.
 This situation may last the entire duration of the project implementation period.
 Mitigation measures are included for each of the risks mentioned in the table below and will be continuously assessed and updated by UNDP.
-Any changing or critical risk will also be escalated to the Project Board as needed.
+Any changes or critical risks will also be escalated to the Project Board as needed.